thesheepcat/kwitter/README.md

 ## Potential architecture - Communication scheme

 ###  Creating an account
-- User A broadcast the first message in Kwitter network, by informing everyone about his skills, interest, topics of choice, etc; in this way, he's promoting its new activity on the network.
+- User A broadcast the first message in K network, by informing everyone about his skills, interest, topics of choice, etc; in this way, he's promoting its new activity on the network.

 ```mermaid
 sequenceDiagram